NASA-IMPACT/SNWG-Participant-Dashboard/_tabs/Open Source Science.md

 <i class="fa fa-arrow-right"></i> Acknowledge that “publicly available software projects developed under the grant must include a code of conduct and guidelines for contributors and when released, have a digital persistent identifier, such as a Digital Object Identifier, associated with it to support citation.”<br>
 <i class="fa fa-arrow-right"></i> Acknowledge that “software should be released with an open, permissive license such as Apache 2.0, BSD 3-Clause “Revised” License, or MIT License.
 Any limitations to sharing the software should be described as part of the SMP.”<br>

-### Open Publications
+### Open Publications in the OSDMP

 <i class="fa fa-arrow-right"></i> Acknowledge that the “as-accepted manuscript or the version of record of peer-reviewed publications must be made publicly available at the time of publication. <br>

-Note: There are two options for how to comply with this requirement:
+Note: There are two options for compliance with this requirement:
     (1) the manuscript is individually uploaded to NASA PubSpace by the time of publication or (2) It is published in a journal that makes it openly available at the time of publication and also it is indexed by either CHORUS or ADS”